 Many of the jobs have yet to exist, this is why allowing children the ability to learn how to problem solve is essential to their success for the future!

-It is important for educators to design learning experiences that engage young minds in critical thinking and independent problem-solving.
+Educators need to design learning experiences that engage young minds in critical thinking and independent problem-solving.
 Our school facilitates learning opportunities that prepare our students in becoming game-changers of the future.

 Wouldn’t life be boring if we all learnt in the same way?